zzonyo/trust-docs-test/source/index.html.md

-filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app state               | string    | submitted, partial-filled, created stop-price    | string          | false | NA    | Trigger price of stop limit order   | |
+filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app state               | string    | submitted, partial-filled, cancelling, created stop-price    | string          | false | NA    | Trigger price of stop limit order   | |
 operator       | string       | false  | NA   | operation charactor of stop price   | gte – greater than and equal (>=), lte – less than and equal (<=) |